pranabsarma18/MLF_Python/README.md

 # MLF_Python
-In this project I have tried to implement all the theories that is being discussed in Machine Learning Foundation using Python
+In this project with the help of Python I have tried to implement all the theories that is being discussed in Machine Learning Foundation course by IIT Madras.